Alfred Werner: Coordination chemistry

 In 1893, Werner was the first to propose correct structures for coordination compounds containing complex ions, in which a central transition metal atom is surrounded by neutral or anionic ligands.

-For example, it was known that cobalt forms a "complex" hexamminecobalt(III) chloride, with formula CoCl3•6NH3, but the nature of the association indicated by the dot was mysterious.
+For example, it was known that cobalt forms a "complex" hexamine cobalt (III) chloride, with formula CoCl3•6NH3, but the nature of the association indicated by the dot was mysterious.
 Werner proposed the structure [Co(NH3)6]Cl3, with the Co3+ ion surrounded by six NH3 at the vertices of an octahedron.
-The three Cl− are dissociated as free ions, which Werner confirmed by measuring the conductivity of the compound in aqueous solution, and also by chloride anion analysis using precipitation with silver nitrate.
+The three Cl− are dissociated as free ions, which Werner confirmed by measuring the conductivity of the compound in an aqueous solution, and also by chloride anion analysis using precipitation with silver nitrate.
 Later, magnetic susceptibility analysis was also used to confirm Werner's proposal for the chemical nature of CoCl3•6NH3.

 For complexes with more than one type of ligand, Werner succeeded in explaining the number of isomers observed.
-For example, he explained the existence of two tetrammine isomers, "Co(NH3)4Cl3", one green and one purple.
+For example, he explained the existence of two tetramine isomers, "Co(NH3)4Cl3", one green and one purple.
 Werner proposed that these are two geometric isomers of formula [Co(NH3)4Cl2]Cl, with one Cl− ion dissociated as confirmed by conductivity measurements.
 The Co atom is surrounded by four NH3 and two Cl ligands at the vertices of an octahedron.
 The green isomer is "trans" with the two Cl ligands at opposite vertices, and the purple is "cis" with the two Cl at adjacent vertices.

 Werner also prepared complexes with optical isomers, and in 1914 he reported the first synthetic chiral compound lacking carbon, known as hexol with formula [Co(Co(NH3)4(OH)2)3]Br6.

 Nature of valence

-Before Werner, chemists defined the valence of an element as the number of its bonds without distinguishing different types of bond.
-However, in complexes such as [Co(NH3)6]Cl3 for example, Werner considered that the Co-Cl bonds correspond to a "primary" valence of 3 at long distance, while the Co-NH3 bonds which correspond to a "secondary" or weaker valence of 6 at shorter distance.
+Before Werner, chemists defined the valence of an element as the number of its bonds without distinguishing different types of bonds.
+However, in complexes such as [Co(NH3)6]Cl3 for example, Werner considered that the Co-Cl bonds correspond to a "primary" valence of 3 at long distance, while the Co-NH3 bonds which correspond to a "secondary" or weaker valence of 6 at shorter length.
 This secondary valence of 6 he referred to as the coordination number which he defined as the number of molecules (here of NH3) directly linked to the central metal atom.
-In other complexes he found coordination numbers of 4 or 8.
+In other complexes, he found coordination numbers of 4 or 8.

 On these views, and other similar views, in 1904 Richard Abegg formulated what is now known as Abegg's rule which states that the difference between the maximum positive and negative valence of an element is frequently eight.
 This rule was used later in 1916 when Gilbert N. Lewis formulated the "octet rule" in his cubical atom theory.

-In modern terminology Werner's primary valence corresponds to the oxidation state, and his secondary valence is called coordination number.
+In modern terminology, Werner's primary valence corresponds to the oxidation state, and his secondary valence is called coordination number.
 The Co-Cl bonds (in the above example) are now classed as ionic, and each Co-N bond is a coordinate covalent bond between the Lewis acid Co3+ and the Lewis base NH3.